StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 * to create a resource from a URL: `$ kubectl apply -f https://git.io/vPieo`
 * to start an instance of Ngnix `$ kubectl create deployment nginx --image=nginx`
 * to show pods and manifests (SVCs): `$ kubectl explain pods,svc`

+#### Services, Load Balancing & Networking in Kubernetes

+A rich source of knowledge for services in Kubernetes is [here](https://kubernetes.io/docs/concepts/services-networking/service/).
+In Kubernetes, a service is an abstract way to expose an application running on a set of Pods as a network service.
+With Kubernetes there is no need to modify an application, such that it provides an unfamiliar service discovery mechanism.
+Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.

+#### Controllers in Kubernetes

+A rich source of knowledge for controllers in Kubernetes is [here](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/).
+In this project a _ReplicationController_ is used, that ensures that a specified number of pod replicas are running at any one time.
+If there are too many pods, the ReplicationController terminates the extra pods.
+If there are too few, the ReplicationController starts more pods.
+Unlike manually created pods, the pods maintained by a ReplicationController are automatically replaced if they fail, are deleted, or are terminated.

 ### Python-Commands for Virtual Environments